Richardinho/react-hero-app-with-routing/README.md

 }
 ```

-The value in using streams is that you can do things like the above.
+The value in using Observables is that you can do things like the above.
 When a new param is received (i.e. when the user navigates away from the current location) `switchMap` will cancel the current request to the service and make a new one.
 This means that you are not having to process stale data when the state of the app changes.
 Streams can also be used with React but you need to create a stream of the incoming parameter values.
 In Angular, you get this out of the box.
 Streams are well integrated into Angular whilst in general React is designed to be used with a Flux architecture such as Redux.

 ##### Optional route parameters
 Angular also allows you to pass optional route parameters using matrix notation.